Robust Folding of Elastic Origami: The origami ``bird's foot''

-We can determine the size of the region of bistability for different values of $K_{face}$, $K_{fold}$, and prescribed fold angle (see Materials and Methods) using full elastic energy.
-In Fig. 2, we show the region of bistability as a function of $M$ and $A$ for four different values of $K_{fold}$ and $K_{face}$.
+We can determine the size of the region of bistability for different values of $K_{face}$, $K_{fold}$, and prescribed fold angle using the full elastic energy.
+To do so, we start at one end of the linearization we have introduced and find the minimum at that point.
+Then we increase the linearization parameter $A$ by one step, and repeat the minimization using the minimum just found as the initial position.
+We continue taking the next step in the parameterization, using the previous minimum, and minimizing until the other branch has been reached.
+To see where both minima are present, we repeat this process but instead start from the opposite branch and follow the parameterization backwards.
+The regime in which both minima are present across both directions is the bi-stable regime.

+To get the full idea of the bistable regime between the two branches, we repeat the method described above for different values of $M$, which represents the magnitude of folding, to draw the phase diagram between the two branches as a function of $M$ and $A$ for given elastic moduli.

+In Fig. 3, we show the region of bistability as a function of $M$ and $A$ for four different values of $K_{fold}$ and $K_{face}$.
 The plots are asymmetric and, in particular, shifted toward values of $A<0.5$.
 This is consistent with the midpoint between both branches being at $A \approx 0.425$ rather than $A=0.5$.
 Overall, we see two separate trends: decreasing $K_{fold}$ widens the region of bistability with more widening seen at lower values of $M$, while more surprisingly decreasing $K_{face}$ also widens the region of bistability but with more growth seen at higher values of $M$.

 These results implicate the balance of in-plane stretching and torsional spring moduli in governing bistability.
 In particular, when $K_{fold}$ is small, indicating that the system is approaching the inextensible limit, we see that even a small error in programming the fold angles can lead to multistability.
 This is, in fact, entirely consistent with Ref. \cite{tachi_self-foldability_2017} which argues that for rigid origami, for which $K_{fold}/K_S \rightarrow 0$, a metastable minimum exists unless the vector with components $\kappa_{B,I} \bar{\rho}_I$ is perpendicular to a branch.